St Estevam: Santo Estevao Church

 The church is one of the largest churches present in Goa.
 Its exterior is like that of a false dome near twin towers adorned with lanterns.
 It is constructed with Corinthian, Rococo, Baroque, Romanesque and Greco-Roman influences.
 It has a nave ceiling (that has been decorated with floral graffiti), a pulpit and side altars.
 The church's main altar is dedicated to the protomartyr, St. Stephen.
 His statue is erected under a canopy of four pillars.

 The church has seven side chapels.
 One of its altars has been dedicated to Our Lady of Remedios, while another features the Crucified Christ.
 One particular altar features Nossa Senhora de Boas Venturas, and this was previously at the nearby Tolto church.
 The church has a statue of St. Dominic, which was brought from Convent of St. Dominic in Old Goa.
 The church was robbed on 24 March 1890.

 Demographics

 According to the 2011 Census, St. Estevam has a population of about 5,000, with 2% belonging to Scheduled Tribes and 1% to Scheduled Castes.
 About 35% of the population belongs to the working class.
-More than 90% of the population is literate, while close to 80% of the people are Catholic.
+More than 90% of the population is literate, while close to 80% of the residents are Catholic.